Bounce - professional development programme

 - Participation in a kick-off event in order to meet the other participants and facilitators (including travel, per diems, and accommodation);

 - 3 workshops (1 online and 2 on-site) guided by experts and connected to Circostrada’s annual red thread.
-Participants will reflect on this topic with researchers, thinkers, and workers focused on projects and actions around fairness, equity, equality, inclusion, diversity and/or accessibility;
+Participants will reflect on this topic with researchers, thinkers, and workers focused on projects and actions around solidarity, mutualisation, collective intelligence, among other topics related to the commons;

 - A 250€ budget for a mobility grant for an in-person meeting with your facilitator or a fee for an external expert of your choice to advise you on your project;